-Driving licence testing centres (DLTC), registering authorities, Vehicle Testing Stations (VTS), driving schools will resume their services from 1 June 2020, subject to the hygiene, disinfection control, social distancing and sanitising measures.
+Driving licence testing centres (DLTC), registering authorities, Vehicle Testing Stations (VTS), and driving schools have resumed operations, subject to the hygiene, disinfection control, social distancing and sanitising measures.

 Motor trade number licences that expire during the period that commenced from 26 March - 31 May 2020, are deemed to be valid and extended for a further grace period of 6 months from 20 May 2020.

 Deadline for expired licence vehicles ended on 20 September 2020 and a penalty fee may be charged at 10%.